Henry 30-30 Review: Lever-Action Field Test

 • Side loading gate – Way faster than using the traditional tube magazine.

-• Size and weight – An ideal choice for deer hunting in wooded terrain.
+• Size and weight – An ideal hunting gun for deer in the wooded terrain.

 • Capacity – 6 rounds is more than enough for deer, hog, or coyote hunting.